firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 I was wondering whether the straw mushrooms at the bottom of the broth would be more or less spicy than the rest when the door pushed open and another customer walked in.

 It takes an experienced eye to spot the Sisterhood.
 They're mostly nondescript women, fit as jaguars and with eyes that drink in every corner of the world.
-They recruit their members from brothels, from circuses and from nunneries among other places, whisking those girls away to a fate that is at the very least, far stranger than what they might have expected otherwise.
+They recruit their members from brothels, from circuses, and from nunneries, among other places, whisking those girls away to a fate that is, at the very least, far stranger than what they might have expected otherwise.
 They're the best hunters in the world, and it is said that if they cannot find it, it cannot or should not be found.

 This one was short and nearly rectangular in shape.
 She had broad shoulders that seemed like boulders, and her wide mouth and slightly pop eyes reminded me of a bullfrog.
 For all that, she had a cheerful face, one that you smiled at without thinking of it.
 The only thing that made me look twice was her gait, the smooth glide of a trained fighter who walked on the balls of her feet.
 Once I saw that, I saw the rest.
 Her adorably out-of-date hair ornaments were cast steel and deadly sharp, and her hair was styled to hide a long scar that nearly split her skull and trailed down the nape of her neck.
 The Sisterhood live surprisingly long lives for what they do, and most of them are terribly scarred.